hrla39copypasta/Etsy-DisplayProduct-Proxy/README.md

 ### About:

 This is a replica e-commerce site of an Etsy page.
 This repo has generated 100 unique records for each refresh will generate a new item.
-This repo is renders 5 modules put together to display a replica of an e-commerce page, Etsy.
+This repo is renders 5 modules put together.

 ## Related repos: